alamers/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

     - frame parsing
     - monitoring events from BUS

-  The lib also uses few modified classes from the openHAB 1.x BTicino binding for socket handling and priority queues.
+  The lib also uses few modified classes from the old openHAB 1.x BTicino binding for socket handling and priority queues.

 ## Special thanks